tidus747/Adap_multicamara_NJTX2/README.md

 different elements as well as the structural design for the the mechanical support of the array and some parts for physical calibration.
 The fabrication of the different mechanical and electronic elements, and the necessary software has been developed in the configuration of the kernel and the Device tree for the correct operation of the cameras.
-Finally, the software calibration of the array of cameras and an algorithm for the estimation of disparity maps.
+Finally, the software calibration of the array of cameras and an algorithm for the estimation of disparity maps have been proposed.

 ## Organización del repositorio